AMC Hornet: American ECD

 The American ECD was once again restricted to the four-door sedan only for 1977.
 The model incorporated the new Gremlin front clip like the rest of the American line of the year.
 The "258" engine displacement emblems were replaced by new "4.2" units and the bumper guards were included at no charge.
-Power brakes were made standard equipment.
-Most of the light group was also installed as standard equipment; aside from the already existing courtesy lights, this added illumination for the hood, trunk, and glove box.
+Power brakes were made standard.
+Most of the light group was also installed as standard which added illumination for the engine, trunk, and glove box.
 The electric clock was fully standardized in all units.
 Front seat belts were upgraded into three-point retractable units.
 The rear seatback received a concealed fold-down armrest.
-AMC's original factory air conditioning system for the first time became available as optional equipment.
+AMC's factory air conditioning system was added to the options.
 The Carter RBS one-barrel carburetor was discontinued leaving only the Carter YF model.